teamcfadvance/cfstatic/full-guide.md

 #### Indentation

 Paths to files that are declared *unindented* are treated as *dependencies*.
-Their *dependents* are defined by subsequent paths that do have indentation.
+Their *dependents* are defined by subsequent paths that *are* indented.
 Only one level of indentation is processed, i.e. all depths of indentation are treated the same.
 For example:

 {% highlight sh %}
 # core.js is dependent on jquery.js